Things to do in Nepal

 Flight over Mount Everest

-One very special thing to do, on a Nepal vacations, is to take a 1-hour scenic flight high above the peaks of the Himalayas and Mount Everest.
+One very special thing to do, on a Nepal vacation, is to take a 1-hour scenic flight high above the peaks of the Himalayas and Mount Everest.
 You depart by bus from Kathmandu to the airport to join a small plane.
-You literally fly over the 29,029-foot/8,848-metre high Mount Everest.
-A pilot provides a narration during the flight about the significance and the names of the various summits.
+You literally fly over the 29,029-foot/8,848-metre-high Mount Everest.
+A pilot provides narration during the flight about the significance and the names of the various summits.
 You can take photos from the window of the plane.